salrashid123/golang-jwt-tpm/README.md

 ### Session Encryption

-If you want to enable [session encryption](https://github.com/salrashid123/tpm2/tree/master/tpm_encrypted_session), you need to supply an external key you know to be associated with a TPM (eg an Endorsement Key):
+If you want to enable [session encryption](https://github.com/salrashid123/tpm2/tree/master/tpm_encrypted_session), you need to supply an external key you know to be associated with a TPM (eg an `Endorsement Key` handle).

 ```golang
 	createEKCmd := tpm2.CreatePrimary{